 Winners of Group B vs. Winners of Group E

 Winners of Group C vs. Winners of Group D

 Final Round: The three winners join the teams ranked 1-5 in FIFA's World Ranking (Costa Rica, Honduras, Jamaica, Mexico, United States).
 The eight teams will play each other home and away, a total of 14 matches.
-The games will be played from June 2021 through to March 2022 -- including a round in January 2022.
 The top three qualify directly, with the fourth-placed team going to the intercontinental playoff in June 2022.

 AFRICA (CAF; 5 PLACES)

 Round One: The 28 lowest ranked nations play two-legged ties.
 The ties were played in September 2019, with the full fixture list available here.

 Round Two: The 14 winners from the first round were joined by the other 26 African nations.
 Those 40 teams were split into 10 groups of four teams, with the group winners advancing to the final round.